Sponge-Bas/autothread/README.md

 `x` and `y` will be split over the multiple processes.
 This requires `x` and `y` to be of the same length.

-If threadpy can't determine the original type hint (e.g. the type hint is missing, incorrect, or the parameter is part of `*args` or `**kwargs`), threadpy will not divide the list over multiple processes.
+If autothread can't determine the original type hint (e.g. the type hint is missing, incorrect, or the parameter is part of `*args` or `**kwargs`), autothread will not divide the list over multiple processes.
 To override the autodetection of looping parameters for these cases, provide the
 `_loop_params` keyword with a list of parameters you intent to change for each process when calling your function.

 For an overview of more detailed behavior, check `threadpy/test.py`.